Cambridge-ICCS/FTorch/README.md

     | [`CMAKE_BUILD_TYPE`](https://cmake.org/cmake/help/latest/variable/CMAKE_BUILD_TYPE.html)          | `Release` / `Debug`          | Specifies build type.
 The default is `DEBUG`, use `RELEASE` for production code|

     <sup>1</sup> _The path to the Torch installation needs to allow cmake to locate the relevant Torch cmake files.
           If Torch has been [installed as libtorch](https://pytorch.org/cppdocs/installing.html) then this should be the absolute path to the unzipped libtorch distribution.
-          If Torch has been installed as pyTorch in a python [venv (virtual environment)](https://docs.python.org/3/library/venv.html) then this should be `</path/to/venv/>lib/python<3.xx>/site-packages/torch/`_
+          If Torch has been installed as PyTorch in a python [venv (virtual environment)](https://docs.python.org/3/library/venv.html), e.g. with `pip install torch`, then this should be `</path/to/venv/>lib/python<3.xx>/site-packages/torch/`._
 4. Make and install the code to the chosen location with:
     ```
     make